cfrm17/cfrm17.github.io/risk.md

 ### Collateral Management
 Collateral is a property or an asset that a borrower offers as a way for a lender to secure the loan.
 Collateral arrangement is a risk reduction tool that mitigates risk by reducing credit exposure.
 Collateral doesn’t turn a bad counterparty into a good one and doesn’t eliminate credit risk.
 Instead, it just reduces the loss at the time of default.
 Collateral arrangement is an essential element in the plumbing of the financial system.

+In the derivatives world, collateral posting is a risk reduction tool that mitigates risk by reducing credit exposure.
+It allows financial institutions to reduce economic capital and credit risk, free up lines of credit, and expand the range of counterparties.
+All of these factors contribute to the growth of financial markets.
+The benefits are broadly acknowledged and affect dealers and end users, as well as the financial system generally.

+The Bankruptcy code affords special treatment to financial derivative contracts that allows counterparties to terminate derivative contracts with a debtor in bankruptcy and seize the underlying collaterals.
+This presentation gives an overview of collateral arrangement in the derivatives market.
+It also illustrates how collateral management impact valuation and counterparty credit risk.

 More details at: [Link](/collateral-3.pdf)